SunyoungHa/resourcefull-query-practice-lambda-lab/src/Assignments/LambdaLab.md

 A Lambda file name has 2 parts:

-1. Method: is the Lambda getting, adding, updating, or deleting data?
+1. Action: is the Lambda getting, adding, updating, or deleting data?
 2. Feature: what is the Lambda getting, adding, updating or deleting?
    Note: What is most important is if the name makes sense to another developer.